ivan-brko/Gamayun/readme.md

 <a name="configuration"></a>
 ## Configuration
-There are two basic parts of Gamayun configuration:
+There are two basic parts of Gamayun configuration, application configuration and job configuration.
 <a name="app-configuration"></a>
 ### Application configuration
 This configuration is about all the things that are not specific to a single job and at the moment the following is supported: